covid19india/covid19india-react/CONTRIBUTING.md

 ## Process Flow

 - When a new issue is created, "Status: Review Needed" and "Type: Bug or Type: Enhancement" label is automatically added to it.
-- Mods periodically check "Status:Review Needed" and add appropriate Priority and Status labels.
-If the issue is clear, set the status label as "Label: Available".
+- Mods periodically check "Status: Review Needed" and add appropriate Priority and Status labels.
+If the issue is clear, set the status label as "Status: Available".

 <p align="center">
   <img src="https://storage.googleapis.com/jrmyphlmn/images/github/label%20change.png" width="50%">